 6) Camp in Antarctica

 Imagine the ultimate quiet of a night spent sleeping outdoors in Antarctica.
 The exposure, the remoteness… the occasional penguin passing by your tent.
 Sleeping out in the elements in Antarctica calls to the more adventurous.
 And there’s a good chance you’ll have more intimate encounters with wildlife camping on the 7th Continent.
 Many expedition ships offer this add-on to your journey.
-Look for options aboard Expedition, Plancius, Ortelius, Ocean Adventurer, Ocean Diamond, Hebridean Sky, Greg Mortimer and Sylvia Earle.
+Look for options aboard Expedition, Plancius, Ortelius, Ocean Adventurer, Ocean Diamond, Seaventure, Greg Mortimer and Sylvia Earle.

 7) Travel with Famed Explorers and Scientists